yig/GMU-CS425/README.md

 }
 ```

+Multiply that `scale` by whatever scale your sprite asks for.

 Once you have finished creating the `InstanceData` for the sprite, you can copy it to the GPU.
 At some point at the beginning of the entire draw function, you should allocate a buffer big enough to store an `InstanceData` for each sprite:
 ```c++
 WGPUBuffer instance_buffer = wgpuDeviceCreateBuffer( device, to_ptr<WGPUBufferDescriptor>({